Ray-Tracing-Systems/HydraAPI/README.md

 * 07 - IESNA MIT-like licence (IESNA used in the form of sources)
 * 08 - glad MIT licence (glad is used in form of generated source code).
 * 09 - glfw BSD-like license (glfw is used in form of binaries only for demonstration purposes).
+* 10 - pybind11 BSD-style license (used in the form of sources)

 Most of them are simple MIT-like-licences without any serious restrictions.
 So in general there should be no problem to use HydraAPI in your open source or commertial projects.